 The Friends Foundation’s research has indicated that a significant number of seniors in the area live alone, or under circumstances that could leave them unable to summon help by the usual means.
 A fall or sudden medical condition can leave them unable to get to a phone.
 The medical alert device provides a method for reaching help by simply pushing a button on the device, which is worn at all times as a necklace, a bracelet or can be clipped to clothing.
 This provides peace of mind for the seniors as well as family members.
 If you need the medical alert device or know of someone who does, please download the Lifeline Medialert Application and mail to the address at the bottom of form.
 (This service is for individuals 60 years of age or older.
 Monthly fees are about $50 per unit.
 If the applicant or family cannot afford the monthly charges or a partial payment, The Friends Foundation agrees to pay the monthly Basic Service cost to lease the equipment.
 This is not an income based program and financial statements are not required).
 Donations are gladly accepted and greatly appreciated.

 - The Friends Foundation will accept completed applications for Financial Assistance (pages 1-4) completed in entirety for individuals 60 years of age or over.
 Requests for Financial Assistance must clearly state the need, the dollar amount being requested, and other foundations, groups, or individuals who have been contacted regarding the need.
 Applications will remain valid for one year.
 Any additional request for financial assistance will require completing the Request for Supplemental Financial Assistance form (page 5) found within the Application on this website.
 The Application or Request for Supplemental Financial Assistance will be reviewed by The Friends Foundation board in accordance with the guidelines stated below.
-Applications must be completed in full and are available to print at the link below or may be sent by US Mail.
+Applications are available to print at the link below, must be completed in full and should be sent by US Mail.

 - All requests for Financial Assistance must include proof of residency in the greater Dripping Springs area.
 Requests must further include the applicant’s physical address and mailing address, home and work telephone numbers and e-mail address.